dimiksonkha/api-testing-requests-pytest/README.md

 # api-testing-requests-pytest
 ## Install
-Make sure you Python 3 install in your machine.
-Then:
+Make sure you have Python 3 installed on your machine.
+Then:<br>
 1.Install pipenv <br>
 <code>sudo apt-get install pipenv</code><br>
 2.Go to your project directory then type following command to create virtual environment for your project.<br>